-Members with a financial interest should physically withdraw from the table.
-It is recommended that members should leave the room until the item has been concluded.
+Members should leave the room until the item has been concluded.

 Neither the Chairperson, nor the meeting, may rule on whether a member has a financial interest in the matter being discussed.
 The Minutes must record any declarations of financial interests and the member's abstention from any discussion and voting on the matter.